parallella/pal/QUESTIONS.md

  A: No. Complicated, can't think of a clean solution

 *Q: Include event information in memory/team objects
  A: Read/write ordering and "done" is too tricky for everyone.

+*Q: Argument ordering in functions: inputs, flags, otput
+ A: Having flags last dies make some sense

+*Q: Argument passing to run
+ A: Enable passing arguments in "main style" and function-kernel style.
+    Contract between caller/calle program.
+Short cuts allowed